GoSuccess-GmbH/xml-cache/readme.txt

 7. Done.

 == Changelog ==

+= 1.2.0 =
+* XML cache now works if no permalinks are enabled.
+* Paginated categories, tag pages, blog page and frontpage are now also included in the XML sitemap.
+* Added blueprint for a live preview of the plugin.
+* Various optimizations.

 = 1.1.0 =
 * Paginated posts and pages are now also included in the XML sitemap.